Upright Citizens Brigade: Edinburgh

+A partnership with Edinburgh comedy venue Monkey Barrel was announced on February 12th, 2026 - bringing UCB classes to the UK for the first time.

 Screen ventures

-The original group, Matt Besser, Matt Walsh, Ian Roberts, and Amy Poehler, have had two TV shows—Upright Citizens Brigade and The UCB Show—and their show ASSSSCAT has been televised twice.
-In addition, they had a TV movie called Escape From It's a Wonderful Life and appeared weekly on Late Night with Conan O'Brien in the '90s.
+The original group — Matt Besser, Matt Walsh, Ian Roberts, and Amy Poehler — have had two TV shows — Upright Citizens Brigade (1998–2000) and The UCB Show (2015–2017) — and their show ASSSSCAT has been televised twice.
+In addition, they had a TV movie called Escape From It's a Wonderful Life and appeared weekly on Late Night with Conan O'Brien in the 1990s.

 In 2002 they created and starred in the film Martin & Orloff, and made another movie in 2007 titled Wild Girls Gone.
 Neither film was particularly successful or well received.

-The group has participated in web series including the ongoing series UCB Comedy Originals, created in 2008, which occasionally shows sketches, and I Hate Being Single, created in 2012.
+The group has participated in web series, including the ongoing series UCB Comedy Originals, created in 2008, which occasionally shows sketches; and I Hate Being Single, created in 2012.

+Sketch comedy group The Birthday Boys were discovered by Bob Odenkirk at UCB Los Angeles.
+He produced their 2012 TV show for IFC.

 In 2016, Universal Cable Productions announced signing Upright Citizens Brigade to a first-look production deal.

-Pop culture

-Saturday Night Live has been known for seeking top talent from UCB's pool of students.

-TV shows like The Chris Gethard Show created by Chris Gethard, and Broad City created by Abbi Jacobson and Ilana Glazer, started out as UCB experiments.